Sowing and establishment of brassicas

 If there is a high risk of either dry rot or clubroot infection in the second year, it is recommended to sow the paddock in either a pasture or cereal crop.

+Swedes should be sown no earlier than 20 November.
 Earlier sowing combined with weather conditions can cause ‘vernalisation’, which means the plant believes it has been through winter and subsequently produces a seed head.

 Fertiliser